-- an increase in working capital requirements to finance our current business, including ongoing research and development programs, clinical studies, as well as commercial strategies; - the use of capital for mergers, acquisitions and the development of business opportunities; - · addition of administrative personnel as the business grows; and - the cost of being a public company.
+an increase in working capital requirements to finance our current business, including ongoing research and development programs, clinical studies, as well as commercial strategies;

+- the use of capital for mergers, acquisitions and the development of business opportunities; - addition of administrative personnel as the business grows; and - the cost of being a public company.

 In the third quarter of 2019, we had secured a \$20 million credit facility (Line of Credit) provided by our Chairman, Wenzhao Lu.
 The unsecured credit facility bears interest at a rate of 5% and provides for maturity on drawn loans 36 months after funding.
 The note is not convertible to equity.
-As of September 30, 2020, the total principal amount outstanding under the Credit Line was \$2.9 million and we have approximately \$17.1 million remaining available under the Line Credit.
+As of March 31, 2021, the total principal amount outstanding under the Credit Line was approximately \$3.3 million and we have approximately \$16.7 million remaining available under the Line Credit.

 On December 13, 2019, we entered into an Open Market Sale AgreementSM (the "Sales Agreement") with Jefferies LLC, as sales agent ("Jefferies"), pursuant to which we may offer and sell, from time to time, through Jefferies, shares of our common stock, par value \$0.0001 per share, having an aggregate offering price of up to \$20.0 million.
 On April 6, 2020, the date on which we filed our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, our registration statement became subject to the offering limits set forth in General Instruction I.B.6 of Form S-3.
 As of April 6, 2020, the aggregate market value of our outstanding common stock held by non-affiliates, or public float, was \$39,564,237, based on 23,691,160 shares of our outstanding common stock that were held by non-affiliates on such date and a price of \$1.67 per share, which was the price at which our common stock was last sold on The Nasdaq Capital Market on February 19, 2020 (a date within 60 days of the date hereof), calculated in accordance with General Instruction I.B.6 of Form S-3.
 We have not offered any securities pursuant to General Instruction I.B.6 of Form S-3 in the 12 calendar months preceding the date of this prospectus supplement.
 We filed a prospectus supplement to amend and supplement the information in our prospectus and original prospectus supplement based on the amount of securities that we are eligible to sell under General Instruction I.B.6 of Form S-3.
-After giving effect to the \$13,000,000 offering limit imposed by General Instruction I.B.6 of Form S-3, we may offer and sell additional shares of our common stock having an aggregate offering price of up to \$13,000,000 from time to time through Jefferies acting as our sales agent in accordance with the terms of the sales agreement.
-As of September 30, 2020, we sold a total of 3,606,910 shares of our common stock through Jefferies with an aggregate offering price of \$6,507,414 and we have approximately \$8.5 million offering price remaining available under the Sales Ag
+After giving effect to the \$13,000,000 offering limit imposed by General Instruction I.B.6 of Form S-3, we may offer and sell additional shares of our common stock having an aggregate offering price of up to \$13,000,000 from time to time through Jefferies with an aggregate offering price of \$9,559,240 and we have approximately \$5.4 million offering price remaining available under the Sales Agreement.